OS: iPadOS 14

 Weight: 1 pound

-The $599 Apple iPad Air (2020) just wedged its way in between the $329 iPad (10.2-inch, 2020) and the $799 iPad Pro, creating a mid-range iPad option for those who want Pro-level perks without paying for it.
-But is it great enough to spend almost twice as much as you would on the normal iPad?
+The $599 Apple iPad Air (2020) occupies a pricing tier between the $329 10.2-inch iPad 9 (2021) and the $799 iPad Pro 2021 (11-inch).
+It is a mid-range iPad option for those who want Pro-level perks without the need to pay up to a grand with the Magic Keyboard.
+But is this iPad great enough to spend almost twice as much as you would on the standard iPad?
 I'd say so, as it's my new favorite iPad.

 Not only does the 10.9-inch iPad Air 4 impress with its flat-edge design (which has the cool color options of the iPhone 12 in the shell of the 11-inch iPad Pro), but its Apple Pencil (2nd Gen) and Magic Keyboard support mean it's more capable of replacing your laptop (provided you spend more for those accessories).
 It's also got speedy A14 Bionic performance and USB-C charging, two upgrades I wish the normal iPad could get.